LawRato

 Can a married female member demand partition of her father's HUF as well as her husband's HUF?

-After the 2005 Amendment in the Hindu Succession Act, 1956, A daughter continues to be a coparcener of her father's family, having all the rights and privileges as of a coparcener, she can demand partition of her father's HUF property.
-However, as far as her husband's HUF is concerned, she is a mere member of the family and not a coparcener and as such cannot demand partition of her husband's HUF property.
-But would be entitled to a share in case of partition between her husband & her sons or between her sons.
+After the amendment in the Hindu Succession Act of 1956, in 2005, a daughter is a coparcener and has the same rights as the son and can, therefore, demand partition in her father's HUF property.
+However, she is not a coparcener of her husband's family and cannot demand partition in the HUF property of her husband's family, but, she would be entitled to a share in case of partition between her husband & her sons or between her sons.

 What is the status of the married daughter prior to the 2005 amendment?